saschazepter/hg/rust/README.rst

 There are currently three independent rust projects:
 - chg.
 An implementation of chg, in rust instead of C.
 - hgcli.
-A experiment for starting hg in rust rather than in python, by linking with the python runtime.
-Probably meant to be replaced by PyOxidizer at some point.
+A project that provide a (mostly) self-contained "hg" binary, for ease of deployment and a bit of speed, using PyOxidizer.
+See hgcli/README.md.
 - hg-core (and hg-cpython): implementation of some functionality of mercurial in rust, e.g. ancestry computations in revision graphs, status or pull discovery.
 The top-level ``Cargo.toml`` file